0x7ffc/0x7ffc.github.io/_posts/2019-04-05-try-out-trie.md

 * requires $O(m)$ time when m exists in $W$ where $m$ is the length of $s$.
 * requires less than $O(m)$ when $s$ is not in $W$.

-The difference with Hash table is that it can answer prefix-related queries efficently, otherwise you'll have to store all the prefix strings in the Hash table.
+The difference with Hash table is that it can answer prefix-related queries efficiently, otherwise you'll have to store all the prefix strings in the Hash table.

 The implementation of Trie is simple, it's a tree like data structure where each node consists of a mapping from character to child nodes, usually represented by an Array size of 256 when $W$ only consists of ASCII character.
 You can store additional information in the tree nodes, such as a boolean to indicate the end of a word.
-Let's start with the Class definations.
+Let's start with the Class definitions.

 ```ruby
 class Trie